By Denis LaBreche

 Those 5 are a good start.
 And really are what I consider the backbone of success.
 I didn’t even get into nutrient timing.
 Or supplements.
 I didn’t talk about different theories like the ketogenic diet or paleo.
 These are advances steps that you can dive into later.

-As an athlete I appreciate the drive for perfect nutrition, but do you have these 5 simple steps dialed in yet? (tweet out!)
+As an athlete I appreciate the drive for perfect nutrition, but do you have these 5 simple steps dialled in yet?

 Focus on the big picture rather than obsessing of minor details.